 We finished out the job with new paint on the entire interior, new carpet, new LVP flooring, new appliances, new countertops, new cabinets, new sinks and new toilets.

-We made a few other repairs unrelated to the fire to the home.
+We made a few other repairs to the home that were unrelated to the fire.
 The roof needed some typical maintenance, including vent boot replacement, sealing and shingle replacement.
 And we painted the entire exterior of the home.

 From Fire Damaged to Restored